 Conservation Halton issues a Watershed Conditions Statement Flood Outlook at 10:10 AM on April 13th…

 Conservation Halton is asking all residents and children to keep a safe distance from all watercourses and structures such as bridges, culverts and dams.
 Elevated water levels, fast flowing water, and slippery conditions along stream banks continue to make these locations extremely dangerous.
 Please alert children in your care of these imminent dangers.

 Want to upgrade your yard, but do not know where to start?
 Conservation Halton is offering a series of gardening workshops, called the Healthy Neighboursheds Homeowner Workshops, for homeowners to learn about landscaping techniques that will save them money and time.

-Conservation Halton reminds residents of dangers that can exist in spring near streams, rivers, ponds and lakes around this time of year and urges people to keep family and pets away from any water’s edge.
+Conservation Halton reminds residents of dangers that can exist near streams, rivers, ponds and lakes around this time of year and urges people to keep family and pets away from the edges of all waterways.

 Starting March 2 until April 7 (open on weekends, and March Break), Mountsberg Conservation Area welcomes visitors to the working sugar bush at Maple Town and Crawford Lake Conservation Area presents Sweet Water Season, a celebration of the Indigenous origins of maple sugaring.